 Irish Junior Ballet was co-founded by Anne Campbell-Crawford, Paris, France and Professor Jean Wallis of the Akademie der Tanzen, Heidelberg, Germany.
 The company had its first auditions in 1995 and gave its first performance in February 1996 at the Royal Hibernian, Gallagher Gallery, Dublin.
 The age group of dancers was 10-21 years.
 A junior level for children aged 8 years and over was established in September 1999.
 The name was changed to Irish National Youth Ballet Company (INYB) in the summer of 1999 with the approval of the Arts Council.
 INYB aims are to provide young dancers with an enriching experience during their formative years and to give them a flavour of what it might be like to pursue a career in dance.

-Katherine Lewis, Artistic Director since 2007, has recently broadened the INYB repertoire with newly commissioned works and existing works from Irish and international choreographers.
-Katherine intends to extend the performance schedules and to increase the exposure of the company’s work through the medium of television and increased international touring.
+Katherine Lewis, Artistic Director 2007 – 2019, broadened the INYB repertoire with newly commissioned works and existing works from Irish and international choreographers.
+Katherine extended the performance schedules and increased the exposure of the company’s work through the medium of television and increased international touring.
 2012 was an exciting and ambitious year for INYB with a twenty piece orchestra joining them to perform live with the company in April.
 The orchestra played under the baton of Dr. Ciaran Crilly.
-In May 2013 INYB were again joined by the orchestra this time under the baton of Nathan Sherman, when they gave the World Premiere of The Princess Iolanthe,choreographed by Stephen Brennan to music composed by Alla Pavlova.
+In May 2013 INYB were again joined by the orchestra this time under the baton of Nathan Sherman, when they gave the World Premiere of The Princess Iolanthe, choreographed by Stephen Brennan to music composed by Alla Pavlova.
 Ms Pavlova attended the Gala Night performance which was in the presence of President Michael D. Higgins and his wife Sabina.
 Mrs Sabina Higgins subsequently agreed to become a patron of INYB.